 The Sitka Kelvin Lite and Mountain Hardwear Compressor use synthetic insulation that’s designed to keep you warm even when it’s wet.

-The weight of your puffy trousers will depend both on the thickness of the fabric and on the quality of the down.
-Higher quality down and thinner fabrics will weigh less, but this usually comes with either an increase in cost or a decrease in durability.
+The weight of your gear is crucial, and puffy trousers are no exception.
+Generally, puffy trousers weigh between 9 oz. and 17 oz.
+However, these numbers vary depending on fabric thickness and down quality.
+Higher quality down and thinner fabrics result in less weight, but this often comes with an increase in cost or a decrease in durability.

 Ethics & Sustainability

-Thankfully, many manufacturers of down trousers and jackets now offer RDS-certified down.
-RDS, or “responsible down standard” is a certification for down sourced from animals that aren’t subjected to unnecessary harm.
+Since down insulation is sourced from geese and ducks, campers often have concerns about the ethical implications of their gear.
+Thankfully, many manufacturers of down pants and jackets now offer RDS-certified down.
+RDS, or “responsible down standard” is a certification for down sourced from animals not subjected to unnecessary harm.

 This means that RDS-certified down is never from birds that are live-plucked to ensure animal welfare in the supply chain.
 So, if this is something that’s important to you, it’s worth searching out puffy trousers that use RDS-certified fill.